Nonferrous Metallic Minerals in Minnesota

 - Represent the Trusts to Protect Trust Mineral Rights During all DNR Land Transactions: Perform mineral potential reviews of all Trust land transactions, usually where the mineral resources are unknown, to identify and protect the high mineral potential areas that are likely to attract private exploration investment in the future.
 DNR faces conflicting responsibilities, but must represent the best interest of the Trust and protect it from land designations that would diminish or limit the Trust asset value.
 Trust mineral rights potentially represent billions of dollars of future Trust royalty revenue.

 If you have questions please contact:

 Dennis Martin, Mineral Potential Manager

-MN DNR - Division of Lands and Minerals
+DNR - Division of Lands and Minerals

 500 Lafayette Road